alazaroc/blog-web-code/_posts/2023-10-24-challenge-data-certification-in-30-days.md

 - [x] Take my own notes

-I take notes of all the videos/material I think it is useful so after that I can check it again.
-Sometimes is just do an screenshot of something important and sometimes I take my own notes.
+I take notes of all the videos/material I think is useful so after that I can check it again.
+Sometimes is just do a screenshot of something important and sometimes I take my own notes.

 ### Days 7-17 - Main training course & Practice resources (step 5 & 6)

 First of all, I think you have to check this AWS resource: [Ramp-up data analytics](https://d1.awsstatic.com/training-and-certification/ramp-up_guides/Ramp-Up_Guide_Data_Analytics.pdf){:target="_blank"}.
-This is a recompilation of many other courses and AWS content related with Data Analytics.
+This is a recompilation of many other courses and AWS content related to Data Analytics.

 - [x] Main training course